SELECTED Essays and Reviews

 Joseph Roth and the End of Europe’s Cosmopolitan Dream, LitHub

-Citizen Mann, written for Thomas Mann House
+Citizen Mann, Thomas Mann House

 The Danish Tolstoy, New York Review of Books (Daily)